-Digital Cultures is part of the Department of Media and Communications in the School of Letters, Art and Media.
+Digital Cultures is part of the Department of Media and Communications in the School of Literature, Art and Media.

 About the major